Dates & Prices

 Award-winning service, low prices, client satisfaction

-Raise a margarita glass to the beauty and culture of Mexico on this in-depth 15-day adventure.
-Discover Maya history at the incredible Chichen Itza ruins and visit indigenous communities near the charming San Cristobal de las Casas.
-Indulge in a traditional Pibil feast with a Maya family and learn about Zapotec culture over lunch in a local home.
+Raise a margarita to the beauty and culture of Mexico on this adventure.
+Discover Maya history at the incredible Chichen Itza ruins and visit Indigenous communities near the charming San Cristobal de las Casas.
+Indulge in a traditional pibil feast (slow roasted pork) with a Maya family and learn about Zapotec culture over lunch in a local home.
 Stroll the charming streets of Merida, be charmed by the alebrijes of Oaxaca and chill out on the beaches of Playa del Carmen.
 From museums and ruins to canyons and waterfalls, this journey will give you a taste of Mexico's best.

 -